Hoecker-Lab/pocketoptimizer/README.rst

 You can also specify a scaling factor for the ``electrostatic`` components and decide whether to score ``intramolecular energies`` or not.
 Besides you can define the ``number of CPUs`` used for all energy calculations.

-**Warning**: If you want to use intramolecular energies in combination with the CHARMM36 force field, you need to install the latest version of `FFEvaluate <https://github.com/Acellera/ffevaluation>`_ from the GitHub repository.

 2.1 Preparation/Minimization
 ****************************